Lisa Cat from Japan (First, Mashiko)

 [About the product]

 In the first place, this project would not have been born without my encounter with Mashiko ware.
-Lisa loves Mashiko ware, and we have been working on a variety of products at Mashiko since early on.
-Nippon Hedgehog is a blend of Mashiko-style flat plates and teacups, which have become a standard, as well as Mashiko and Swedish styles. ', such as 'Nippon'Lisa Larson"We've created this together.
-This is why I decided to ask for the most important top runner for "Nippon's Lisa Cat."
+Lisa loves Mashiko ware, and we have been working on various products in Mashiko since our early days.
+In addition to the already standard Mashiko-style flat plates and teacups, ``Nippon no Hedgehog'' is a blend of Mashiko and Swedish styles. ”, “JapaneseLisa LarsonWe have created this together.
+Because of this connection, we decided to ask her to be the most important top runner for ``Nippon no Lisa Cat''.

-This time, "Lisa Cat from Japan" is deliberately made from Shigaraki soil, and is used as the base.InkA pigment called Sumigosu is applied and then rubbed to create a unique texture.
-The striped parts are painted with iron sand paint, and the face is painted one by one with a thinner brush.
-Finally, it is fired with a "Namijiroyu" one of Mashiko's traditional glazes. (※This glaze is clear when baked, so you can enjoy the atmosphere of the earthen skin and paint.)
+This time, ``Nippon's Lisa Cat'' purposely uses Shigaraki soil, and the base isinkA unique texture is created by applying a pigment called Sumigosu and then rubbing it.
+The stripes are painted with iron sand paint using a brush, and the faces are painted one by one using a finer brush.
+Finally, it is fired with a ``Namijiroyu'' glaze, one of Mashiko's traditional glazes. (*The glaze is transparent after firing, so you can enjoy the texture of the clay and the atmosphere of the paint.)

-[About design]
+[About the design]

 [From the staff]

-[What is Mashiko ware?]
+[What is Mashiko ware]

 [Lisa and Mashiko ware]